-Neighborhood Traffic Safety Services is working to improve traffic safety in the area around Newport Heights Elementary, along 119th Avenue SE, between SE 56th Street and Lake Heights Street SE.
-The strategy will focus on addressing concerns about speeding and requests for pedestrian safety improvements, particularly for students walking to school.
+Neighborhood Traffic Safety Services constructed a project to improve traffic safety in the area around Newport Heights Elementary, along 119th Avenue SE, between SE 56th Street and Lake Heights Street SE.
+The project focused on addressing concerns about speeding and requests for pedestrian safety improvements, particularly for students walking to school.

 City staff met with members of the school community and neighborhood residents to develop short- and long-term actions to increase traffic safety.

 FundingFunding comes from the Neighborhood Safety, Connectivity and Congestion levy, the Neighborhood Sidewalks Program and Neighborhood Traffic Safety Program.
-Estimated construction cost of the sidewalks and medians is $540,000.
+Estimated construction cost of the sidewalk is $540,000.

 - Speed cushion construction alert (Oct.
 2020) (funded by the Neighborhood Traffic Safety program)

-- Summer 2019: Construction of Phase II elements (6 foot sidewalk on west side of 119th Avenue SE from SE 56th Street to Newport Heights Elementary School, pedestrian island at the mid-block crosswalk in front of the school and an entry island on the north leg of the intersection of SE 56th Street/119th Avenue SE)
+- June 2019: Construction of Phase II elements (6 foot sidewalk on west side of 119th Avenue SE from SE 56th Street to Newport Heights Elementary School, pedestrian island at the mid-block crosswalk in front of the school and an entry island on the north leg of the intersection of SE 56th Street/119th Avenue SE; complete)

 - Summer/fall 2018: Construction of Phase I elements (school zone flashing beacons; complete)